 Federal law makes it illegal for employers with 15 or more employees to discriminate against women because of pregnancy, childbirth, abortion, or medical conditions related to pregnancy or childbirth.
 Pregnant workers must be provided with the same benefits and accommodations and treated the same as non-pregnant workers who have similar work-related limitations.

-In Florida, the Cruz Law Firm, P.A., of Tallahassee can help you take legal action if you have been subjected to pregnancy-related discrimination in your workplace.
+In Tallahassee, the Cruz Law Firm, P.A., of Tallahassee can help you take legal action if you have been subjected to pregnancy-related discrimination in your workplace.
 We can help to put an end to discrimination against you and other pregnant women where you work.
 You may have a right to demand compensation for the distress you have needlessly endured.
 We’ve built a solid reputation across the Florida Panhandle for helping workers pursue workplace discrimination and harassment claims.

 Cruz Law attorneys have prevailed in many of the most difficult employment-related lawsuits filed in Florida, including claims against government entities.
 We’ll fight to help you put your life back on track.
 Contact us today for a free legal consultation with an experienced Tallahassee pregnancy discrimination lawyer.